nmmsv/cse185-spring18-week3/CSE185_Week3_PartI.md

 ```

 Cat the histo files and take a look.
 On the left is a list of the bins (the number of times a k-mer occurs
-or its ‘depth’), and on the right is the count for the number of k-mers in the data that fit into that
+or its "depth"), and on the right is the count for the number of k-mers in the data that fit into that
 category.

 ## 3. Plot the k-mer histograms in python